virtualitems/tshex-cli/docs/generated-file-reference.md

 2. Put reusable application contracts in `shared/application`.
 3. Put context-specific rules in `<context>/domain`.
 4. Put use cases in `<context>/application`.
-5. Put boundary implementations in `<context>/adapters`.
+5. Put transport and infrastructure integrations in `<context>/adapters`.
-6. Put boundary contracts at the context root.
+6. Put concrete boundary ports in context root `.ts` files.

 This reference explains placement.
 The architectural rationale is described in `library-structure.md`.